 Grieving and healing are inextricably linked.
 Opening to grief leads to an improvement in one’s quality of life, and closing to grief causes more pain, sorrow, and further suffering in the short and long terms.
-Reaching out to others for help, support, and inspiration is a sign of great strength and courage.
+Reaching out to others for support, aid, camaraderie, and inspiration is a sign of great strength and courage.
+Experimenting with creative approches to grieving can enrich one’s healing journey.

 WE HAVE SEEN

 How permission to grieve lightens the heart.
 How communities of people with little in common form tightly around the shared experience of traumatic loss.
 How working together to soothe grief’s sting transforms into deeply meaningful interactions in everyday life.
-How healing helps us on individual, familial, and societal levels.
+How healing helps us on individual, familial, community, and societal levels.
+How sharing our stories and listening to others’ tales of loss and grief increases our collective grief literacy and emboldens us to make healthy changes in our lives.

-We recognize these pains as grief, as a weight that you are learning to carry - perhaps awkwardly, perhaps gracefully.
-We know that grieving can be hard and slow and scary.
-Our endeavor is to help people like you cultivate a sustainable and sustaining grief practice that embraces the pain of these hardships AND generates practical, creative, and empowering ways for you to continue living.
-We want to help you with your grief work, not only so that you can heal yourself but so that you, too, can help fellow grievers.
+We recognize this grief, and its accompanying feelings of pain, loss, disappointment, and/or sorrow as a weight you are learning to carry — perhaps awkwardly, perhaps gracefully.
+Our endeavor is to support you as you cultivate a sustainable and sustaining grief practice that acknowledges all of the contours of your grief experience AND generates practical, creative, and empowering ways for you to continue the work of living.
+We want to assist you with your grief work, not only so that you can heal yourself but so that you, too, can walk alongside and assist fellow grievers.

 Testimonials for Our Grief Work